-1. Attendance is required for all academic, laboratory and clinical courses.

-- 2. Any request for emergency leave will be directed to the Program Director.
-The request may be made verbally, but must also be made in writing. - If the College President suspends college operations due to inclement weather, classes on campus may be canceled.
-See the Severe Weather policy.
-Students attending clinical are expected to report to the clinical site if the facility is open and employees are expected to be there.
-It is the student's responsibility to check on the facility's policy regarding inclement weather. - 4.
-If college or building operations are suspended due to "acts of God" (i.e. earthquake, power outage) classes on campus will be canceled.
-Students attending clinical will report to clinical as scheduled if the facility is open and operational. - 5.
+- 1. Attendance is required for all academic, laboratory and clinical courses. - Any request for clinical leave will be directed to the Program Director or Clinical Coordinator.
+The request may be made in writing using the clinical absence form (see clinical handbook).
+Requests for absence from didactic classes must be made to the appropriate instructor verbally or by email prior to the date of absence.
+See course syllabi for specific information. - 3.
+If the College President suspends college operations due to inclement weather, earthquake, natural disaster, on campus classes and clinical participation may be cancelled.
+See clinical handbook for more information. - 4.
 Attendance is based on the academic and clinical calendar.
-The student will be advised of time off for non-instructional days, i.e. holidays. - 6.
+The student will be advised of time off for non-instructional days, i.e. holidays. - 5.
 All students must meet clinical rotation hourly investment.
 When a student is going to be absent from his or her assigned clinical site, the student must first notify the clinical site instructor, followed by immediate communications to the Clinical Coordinator and/or Program Director.
+See clinical handbook for specific information.

-Leaves of Absence including Medical LOA & Pregnancy Leave
+Leaves of Absences for Medical and Pregnancy